susam/tzero/README.md

 Timeboxing is a time management technique that is believed to boost productivity by limiting the time during which a task is supposed to be completed.
-A time box is a fixed period of time alloted for a task or activity.
-This tool lets users of an IRC channel start and manage their timeboxes while they block off some time for productive work.
+A timebox is a fixed period of time alloted for a task or activity.
+This tool lets users of an IRC channel start and manage their timeboxes while they block off some focus time for productive work.

 There is a very popular time management technique known as the [Pomodoro Technique] which is closely related to the timeboxing